ScarletsFiction/Serberries/README.md

 This library was useful if you always updating your server script but tired of waiting the server restart.

+## Install
+To install this library, you can download from this repository or use
+> $ npm install skylibrary

 ## Sample Usage

 ```js